-This shiny box Rainbow Giant Pocky by Glico Japan is perfect for sampling the regional flavours that are available for sale only in the originating region or international airports as well as other rarer flavours.
+This shiny box Glico Giant Pocky Rainbow is perfect for sampling the regional flavours that are available for sale only in the originating region or international airports as well as other rarer flavours.

 Each box has seven flavours in seven colours.
 The way they’re arranged here is as they appear on the packaging, but you could arrange them roughly in the colours of the rainbow: red, orange, yellow, green, blue, indigo and violet (here, pink?).